-FDOT ETDM Coordinators work with planners, FDOT MPO/TPO and Rural County Liaisons, managers, environmental staff and the District SWAT team to identify transportation projects based on criteria such as project type, transportation system designation, potential funding source (federal, state, or local), and responsible agency.
+FDOT ETDM Coordinators work with planners, FDOT MPO/TPO and Rural County Liaisons, managers, environmental staff and the District Statewide Acceleration Transformation (SWAT) team to identify transportation projects based on criteria such as project type, transportation system designation, potential funding source (federal, state, or local), and responsible agency.
 In this context, "transportation system designation" refers to whether a proposed project is part of the SIS or State Highway System (SHS), also called on-system.
 "Responsible agency" refers to the agency required to meet federal, state, and other applicable requirements.
 See Chapter 2, Section 2.3.1, and Table 2.2 of this Manual for specific examples of qualifying projects and guidance on how to apply the selection criteria.

-Unlike a Planning Screen, a FDOT ETDM Coordinator (or Project Manager) initiates and manages all Programming Screen reviews in the EST regardless of the project's location and system; therefore, in some cases the planning organization designation transitions from the purview of an MPO/TPO to that of FDOT.
+Unlike a Planning Screen, a FDOT ETDM Coordinator (or Project Manager) initiates and manages all Programming Screen reviews in the EST regardless of the project's location and whether it is on system or off system; therefore, in some cases the planning organization designation transitions from the purview of an MPO/TPO to that of FDOT.

 Refer to the Environmental Screening Tool Handbook for instructions on screening projects in the EST.